-You may want to make use of the WISP — a Wireless Internet Service Provider — if it is available in your area.
+You may want to make use of a Fixed Wireless Internet Service Provider — if it is available in your area.
 They are usually provided by local ISPs and work via point to point connection.
 To use this, your installer will install a device which will communicate with their equipment such as a radio tower.
 The items installed in your place will serve as a receptor and in most cases, works like an antenna making it the rural Internet option by choice for most.

-One of the top internet options for the majority of the rural areas is satellite.
+Another option for rural areas is satellite.
 It is quite similar to the satellite TV in terms of installation and appearance.
 It’s simple, the satellite dish installed at your house is linked to the satellite on the orbit where it gets its signal.
 It must be noted that the sky view of the satellite installed at your home must be unobstructed.

 Mobile Wireless Broadband

 Wireless broadband is yet another service offering sometimes available in rural areas.
-Providers such as Verizon, Sprint or AT&T have mobile hotspot and MiFi devices which enable the users to connect to the internet through hotspot.
+Providers such as Verizon, Sprint or AT&T have mobile hotspot and MiFi devices enabling the users to connect to the internet through hotspots.
 The internet speed here can be affected when several users are connected at the same time because it makes use of a specific bandwidth.
 You may learn about the bandwidth usage through your MiFi.
 There is also the tethering feature on most smartphones, which enables you to turn your device into a hotspot.
 There is always a fee for this.
 Check with your local internet provider to learn about this additional cost.